humm-devadmin/hummdocs/docs/platforms/magento_1.md

 The endpoints listed [here](../../developer_resources/checkout_api/#humm-gateways) should also be whitelisted.

-## Upgrade From The Old Oxipay Plugin
+## Upgrade from Oxipay Plugin

-1 - Install **humm**.
+1 - Install **humm** as described above.

-2 - Navigate to **Payment Methods**.
+2 - Navigate to **Payment Methods** then configure as described above.

-3 - If Oxipay plugin is already installed and configured, you will see certain Oxipay configurations (Merchant Number, API Key, etc.) have been copied over to **humm**.

-4 - Set "Enabled" to "Yes" for **humm** plugin, **and set "Enabled" to "No" for the Oxipay plugin**.

-5 - Adjust other **humm** plugin settings if necessary.
-"Is Testing" is preset to "No" by default in this case.
-Save the config.

-6 - You may want to keep the old Oxipay plugin (and keep it NOT enabled) to allow online refunding of the existing Oxipay orders.
-Otherwise you can remove it by removing the following folders and files:
+6 - Disable ore remove the Oxipay plugin.
+Disabling allows for online refund of old Oxipay transactions.
+To uninstall remove the following files and folders:

     /app/code/community/Oxipay
     /app/design/frontend/base/default/template/oxipayments